Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

+To do so, we employ the iterative linear solver MINRES with a maximum number of steps $N_\mathrm{MR}$, which we initialise at the direction obtained in KFAC.
+This allows us to systematically improve on the direction estimation.
+We dub the resulting optimiser QN-MR-KFAC.
+We note that when $N_{\mathrm{MR}} = 0$, QN-MR-KFAC reduces to QN-KFAC.
+Let us also emphasise that, while the quasi-Hessian $H_Q(\theta)$ is used in the rescaling phase, only the FIM is used in the evaluation of the direction of the update.
+For clarity, we provide a schematic overview of the QN-MR-KFAC algorithm in Fig.~\ref{fig:masterFigureoptimisers}.
+More details about our implementation of MINRES can be found in the Supplemental Material.

-We now test the impact of using a refined directional update, $\delta^M_n$, instead of the bare KFAC estimate, $\delta^\text{KFAC}_n$.
+We now test the impact of using a refined directional update, $\Delta^M_n$, instead of the bare KFAC estimate, $\Delta^\text{KFAC}_n$.
 We focus first on cases where QN-KFAC converges reasonably well without violent oscillations.
-We show the energy as a function of the epoch number for $V_0=-10$ with $A=2$ (top panel) and $A=4$ (bottom panel) particles in Fig.~\ref{fig:QN-MINRES-KFAC_variable_iteration}.
+We show the energy as a function of the epoch number for $V_0=-10$ with $A=2$ (top left panel) and $A=4$ (bottom left panel) particles in Fig.~\ref{fig:QN-MINRES-KFAC_variable_iteration}.
 Specifically, we illustrate the impact of MINRES by exploring a different set of iterations, $N_{\mathrm{MR}} \in \set{0, 1, 5, 25, 50}$.
+To illustrate how the picture evolves as $A$ increases, we also show snapshots of energies for epochs between $200$ and $300$ (top right panel) and for epochs between $900$ and $1000$ (bottom right panel).